vpfaulkner/volunteerly/README.md

 - Email
 - Name

-Commitment
+Membership
-- Activity id
+- Team id
 - User id

 Slot
 - Date
-- Commitment Id
+- Membership Id

 # MVP
 See all of your slots